 The Executive Committee is comprised of experienced arbitration practitioners, including those who act as arbitrators.
 Members of the Executive Committee coordinate the activities of RAI within their respective jurisdictions.

 Ana Gerdau de Borja Mercereau

-Ana Gerdau de Borja Mercereau is an associate at Derains & Gharavi.
-She has 12 years of experience in domestic and international arbitration.
-She has acted as counsel and secretary to arbitral tribunals in arbitrations under the ICSID, the ICC, the LCIA-MIAC, and the ICDR/AAA rules, and under the most important Brazilian institutions’ rules (CAM-CCBC, CCMA CIESP/FIESP, CAMARB, Câmara FGV, CAM-BM&FBOVESPA and CMA from São Paulo’s Instituto de Engenharia).
-Her cases have included commercial transactions, large infrastructure projects (in construction, renewable energy, oil & gas and transportation), M&A deals, and projects for mining research and exploration.
+Ana Gerdau de Borja Mercereau is a senior associate at Derains & Gharavi (Paris) with over 12 years’ experience in international and domestic arbitration.
+She has acted as counsel and secretary to arbitral tribunals in commercial and investor-State arbitrations under the ICSID, the ICC, the LCIA-MIAC, and the ICDR/AAA rules, and under Brazilian institutions’ rules (CAM-CCBC, CCMA CIESP/FIESP, CAMARB, Câmara FGV, CAM-BM&FBOVESPA, AMCHAM-Brazil and CMA from São Paulo’s Instituto de Engenharia).
+Her cases have included commercial transactions, joint ventures, large infrastructure projects (in construction, renewable energy, oil & gas and transportation), M&A deals, and projects in real estate and for mining research and exploration.

-Ana holds a Ph.D.
-(Investment Arbitration) and an LL.M.
-(International Law) from the University of Cambridge and speaks French, English, Portuguese and Spanish.
+Ana holds a Ph.D. and an LL.M.
+(International Law) from the University of Cambridge and speaks French, English, Portuguese (native language) and Spanish

 She is admitted to the Bars of Brazil (São Paulo) and Portugal (Porto) and is registered with the Paris Bar (Directive 98/5/EC).